 - Your dentist’s level of expertise

-Now, there are a few main types, like metal, ceramic, and clear aligners.
-Here, we’ll assess the costs, plus pros and cons of each one.
+Now, there are a few main types of braces such as ceramic and metal braces and clear aligners.
+Here, we’ll assess the costs and the pros and cons of each one.

-Can braces be paid by MediSave or insurance?
+Can dental braces be paid by MediSave or insurance?

-Unfortunately, dental treatments like braces and extractions are generally not claimable under the MediSave scheme, unless the treatment involves surgery and is deemed medically necessary.
+Unfortunately, dental treatments like braces and extractions are generally not claimable under the MediSave3 scheme, unless the treatment involves surgery and is deemed medically necessary.

-In terms of insurance: you will need to secure a health insurance plan with dental coverage added to it.
-At Dental Designs, we are an accredited provider for most major international insurance companies, including AIA, MHC and AON IHP.
+In terms of insurance, you will need to secure a health insurance plan with dental coverage added to it.
+At Dental Designs, we are an accredited provider for most major international insurance companies, including AIA, MHC and IHP.

 Find out more about our dental insurance coverage.

-Expats: You can purchase an add-on to your international health insurance plan that could cover up to 50% of your orthodontic costs.
-And if you already have a private health insurance plan, you can also add on coverage for braces.
+As for expats, you can purchase an add-on to your international health insurance plan that could cover up to 50% of your orthodontic costs.
+Alternatively, if you already have a private health insurance plan, you can also add on coverage for braces.